Messi-Lionel/SENG-Assignment-2/README.md

-# Seng - assignment 2
+# SENG - assignment 2

 This programme is an add-on to assignment1.